locationtech/geomesa/docs/user/spark/pyspark.rst

 Jupyter
 ^^^^^^^

-To use the ``geomesa_pyspark`` package within Jupyter, one only needs a Python2 or Python3 kernel, which is provided by default.
-Substitute the appropriate Spark home and runtime jar paths in the above code blocks.
-Be sure the GeoMesa Accumulo client and server side versions match.
+To use the ``geomesa_pyspark`` package within Jupyter, you only needs a Python2 or Python3 kernel, which is provided by default.
+Substitute the appropriate Spark home and runtime JAR paths in the above code blocks.
+Be sure the GeoMesa Accumulo client and server side versions match, as described in :doc:`/user/accumulo/install`.

 .. _pip: https://packaging.python.org/tutorials/installing-packages/
 .. _Python: https://www.python.org/